-The scheme uses a team-based funding model designed to support groups of postdoctoral researchers working together on a common research programme.
-Each grant will be led by an experienced Leadership Team which will include a Lead Applicant and up to two Co-Lead Applicants.
-Applications are invited from a team of independent investigators and non-academic partners as appropriate to propose an over-arching and interdisciplinary programme of collaborative research that will be delivered by recruiting three early-career postdoctoral fellows.
+The scheme uses a team-based funding model designed to support collaborative research by providing funding to a group of researchers working together in a common research programme.
+Applications are solicited from a collaborative team of independent investigators and non-academic partners as appropriate to propose an over-arching and interdisciplinary programme of research that will be delivered by recruiting three early-career postdoctoral fellows.
 Please note the following: